private1147/coursera-deep-learning-specialization/C1 - Neural Networks and Deep Learning/Notes/Readme.md

-## Introduction to deep learning
+## Introduction to deep learning (WEEK-1)

 > Be able to explain the major trends driving the rise of deep learning, and understand where and how it is applied today.

 ### What is a (Neural Network) NN?

+- Linear regression is modelling the linear relationship between dpendent variable (y) and one or more indpendent variables (x) by finding the slope/weights of the linear line.
-- Single neuron == linear regression without applying activation(perceptron)
+- Single neuron == linear regression with/without applying activation
 - Basically a single neuron will calculate weighted sum of input(W.T*X) and then we can set a threshold to predict output in a perceptron.
 If weighted sum of input cross the threshold, perceptron fires and if not then perceptron doesn't predict.
 - Perceptron can take real values input or boolean values.
 - Actually, when w⋅x+b=0 the perceptron outputs 0.